 Learning about crystals is fun for kids of all ages, but particularly for kids in elementary school and middle school.
-These crystal science fair projects will spark many ideas for crystal science experiments!
+These crystal science fair projects will spark many ideas for crystal experiments!

 How to Conduct a Crystal Science Fair Project